panevo/azure-terraform-swarm/README.md

 This repository contains Terraform code to deploy a cluster of virtual machines in Microsoft Azure with Docker Swarm fully configured.
 The machines are automatically provisioned using cloud-init.
 Each machine gets its own data disk, and file sharing is provided by mounting an Azure Storage File Share.
 The number of manager and worker nodes is configurable, and a basic Python server is started on the first manager node to share the Swarm join token with other nodes.

+This is a modern take of the approach proposed by Rui Carmo at: <https://github.com/rcarmo/azure-docker-swarm-cluster>

+## Architecture

+The Terraform configuration deploys the following resources in Azure:

+- A resource group to contain all resources.
+- A virtual network with a subnet for the all the virtual machines.
+- A configurable number of virtual machines for the Docker Swarm cluster:
+  - Manager nodes with a public IP address and a data disk.
+  - Worker nodes with a data disk.
+- Two network security groups with rules, one for the manager nodes and one for the worker nodes.
+- A storage account with a file share, mounted on all the VMs.
+- A load balancer to forward traffic to the virtual machines.

+The Terraform configuration uses cloud-init to configure the virtual machines with Docker and Docker Swarm.
+The first manager node starts a Python server to share the join token with other nodes.
+The join token is retrieved by the other nodes using a simple HTTP request.

+## Limitations

+- In production, you may want to consider the use of an Azure Load Balancer to provide TLS termination
+- The join token is shared in plain text over HTTP.
+In production, you should use a secure method to share the token.
+- The configuration does not include monitoring, logging, or backup solutions.
+You should consider adding these services to your deployment.
+- The load balancer is configured to forward traffic to any node in the cluster.
+On a larger cluster, you may want to configure the load balancer to forward traffic to worker nodes only.
+On a small cluster (<= 5 machines), you are likely to only have manager nodes so this cannot be avoided.

 ## Prerequisites

 Before using this Terraform configuration, ensure you have the following prerequisites: